christo070/MSA_in_Indian_Languages/README.md

-# Multi-Modal Sentiment Analysis on CMU-MOSI Dataset
+# Multi-Modal Sentiment Analysis on Indian Languages

 If you couldn't get `mosi_data.pkl` as mentioned in Reference 3, you can download from Gdrive in Reference Link 4 or 5.